Alfheim-Realm/Documentation/README.md

 * All related texts are now tied to variable for easy modification.
 * Configurable maximum level for each kind of fruit (normal and great) with an overall maximum level that cannot be surpassed.
 * Fairies do not need to be "married" in order to be considered second generation, automatically all fairies that could be obtained from marriage can use possession skill.
+* New fairies (Angela and Angela Jr) are usable, along with new improved fruits and rations.
 #### Experience System
 * Able to customize all rates from just variables: solo, party and boat experience.
 * Removed experience from maps without needing items within inventory.